thms0x/grap-coloring-is-np-hard/Template/main.typ

 The k-coloring problem asks if a given graph $G$ can be properly colored using at most $k$ distinct colors.
 If such a satisfying mapping exists, we may call the mapping proper k-coloring.

-== 3-Coloring problem
+== 3-coloring problem
 For our following proof we explicitly decided to do the proof for the *3-coloring-problem*.
 That is because the 3-coloring problem is the smallest coloring problem which is contained in *NP*. \
 The 2-coloring problem is contained in *P*.
 We can easily solve this in $O(n)$ using something like Breadth-first search for example.

-If we can prove that 3-Coloring is *NP-complete*, then 4-Coloring, 5-Coloring, ..., k-Coloring are NP-complete as well, since 3-Coloring is just a restriction of them.
+If we can prove that 3-coloring is *NP-complete*, then 4-coloring, 5-coloring, ..., k-coloring are NP-complete as well, since 3-coloring is just a restriction of them.

 == Justification of problem choice